Delaware Shores Sunsets: Best Places to End the Day

 To reconnect with nature and admire incredible sunsets, book a kayak trip with Coastal Kayak.
 They host a sunset rookery tour near Bethany Beach, Fenwick Island and Rehoboth.
 Kayak tours suit all ages and explore Little Assawoman Bay, which is home to marsh scenery.

-Visitors should expect to kayak up to two hours and enjoy wildlife viewing paired with scenic sunsets.
+Visitors should expect to kayak two hours and enjoy wildlife viewing paired with scenic sunsets.
 Guides provide all the equipment and instruction to ensure everyone’s safety.